• Skip to primary navigation

 %Ilish Paturi

-Lau Patay Ilish Paturi and why I prefer it!
+Lau Patay Ilish Paturi and ingredients

 %Lau Patay Ilish Paturi Recipe

-As the name suggests this particular type is prepared by wrapping the fish with bottle gourd Leaf.
+As the name suggests this particular type is prepared by wrapping the fish with a bottle gourd Leaf.
 This means once ready along with the fish you can also eat the wrapper aka the green.
 In fact, the edible green makes the dish more delectable.
 I prefer making it instead of making the Paturi with Banana leaf.
 The steamed green tastes amazing with the steamed rice and so is the fish infused with the flavor of the green.
 Paturi is an amazing Bengali delicacy, however, when cooked using edible greens it turns better.

 If Lau pata aka Bottle gourd green is not available you may use pumpkin green or Kumro shag.
 Instead, you can make it with Banana leaf.
 However, if using the banana leaf, discard the leaf while eating the paturi.
 This dish is also known as Lau Patay Ilish Bhapa.
 Bhapa stands for steaming.